itsmandrew/itsmandrew/README.md

 ### 🌱 About Me
 - I'm from Los Angeles, California
-- Interested in data infrastructures and machine learning
+- Interested in data infrastructures, machine learning, and also backend engineering
 - My favorite basketball player is LeBron James

 ### 💼 Experience